Binding Affinity Is Not a Context-Free Label

 The expert decides.

 The core expertise didn’t disappear.
+But its location moved.

 When generation becomes cheap, expertise migrates upstream into: